 Both Dangriga and Hopkins are Garifuna settlements; these people are a distinct ethnic group of West African and Caribbean Indian ancestry who arrived in great numbers early in the 1800’s.
 Originating in the Lesser Antilles, shipwrecked slaves inter-married with the locals and developed their own customs and rituals.
 When the British eventually took over their islands they fled to Honduras and then on to Belize.
 Dangriga is the largest Garifuna settlement in the world.

 If you have the time, we recommend visiting Hopkins and spending time getting to know the local culture.
 If you are lucky, you may get invited to a party, which will include drumming and dancing.
 You can fly or take a bus to Dangriga and then take a bus to Hopkins.In Dangriga we recommend the Chaleanor Hotel.
 The Chaleanor is a Belizean style hotel in downtown Dangriga.
 It's not fancy, but quite reasonable and clean.
-Website: http://www.chaleanorhotel.com/, phone: 011-501-522-2587, email: firstname.lastname@example.org.
-Rates are $60 for a double.
+Website: //www.chaleanorhotel.com/, phone: 011-501-522-2587, email: email@example.com.
+Rates are $75 for a double including the tax, which few hotels do, so their prices always sound less than they are.
+Updated October 2015

 Related blog post: Garifuna history-video